 COMMON INJURIES SUSTAINED IN THIS FIELD INCLUDE:

-It is important to understand that the legal aspects of construction accidents and injuries are different than in other work environments and industries.
-Our Louisville construction accident attorney at Gladstein Law Firm, PLLC has the specific experience working with construction accidents can help you understand your options for legal action, and guide you toward your best strategies for securing the compensation that you need.
+It is essential to understand that the legal aspects of construction accidents and injuries are different than in other work environments and industries.
+The trusted Louisville, KY construction accident attorney at Gladstein Law Firm, PLLC has the specific experience working with construction accidents.
+We can help you understand your options for legal action, and guide you toward the best strategies to take in securing the compensation that you deserve.

 Other Louisville, KY Workplace Accidents & On-The-Job Accidents

 While many people are familiar with the dangers of working on a construction site or around heavy machinery, fewer people know that workplace accidents can happen anywhere.
 In fact, it is extremely common for workers to be injured, even when working sedentary jobs in traditional offices.
-Our Louisville workplace accident attorney is very knowledgeable about these injuries.
+Our workplace accident attorney is very knowledgeable about these injuries.

 - Repetitive motion injuries